AndyB-WHG/sports-event-planner/README.md

 ### Colours
 Colours used are:

-#28a745 (Green) - used on buttons to compliment the grass within the Hero Image.
+- #28a745 (Green) - used on buttons to compliment the grass within the Hero Image.
-#393837 (Charcoal Grey) - implemented within the Table Header to blend with the Filter and Table text and to tie in with the darker section of the Hero Image but with a softer shade to be easier on the eye.
+- #393837 (Charcoal Grey) - implemented within the Table Header to blend with the Filter and Table text and to tie in with the darker section of the Hero Image but with a softer shade to be easier on the eye.
 Also provides a clear differentiation between the filter and table sections.

 ### Typography
-Font family for the majority of the site is 'Exo'.
+- 'Exo' : used on the majority of the site to provide a mordern, positive feel.
-The only exceptions are the Filter Buttons which are styled using the 'Play' font to provide contrast and interest against the Table section.
+- 'Play' : Filter Button font to provide contrast and interest against the Table section.

 <a name="features"></a>
 # 2. Features